 Duties included:

-•Pick up extra conceptual or mockup work to facilitate the art directors vision.
+•Pick up extra conceptual or mockup work to facilitate the art director's vision.

 •Assist the technical artist with .xml data.

-•Use Alienbrain and Perforce for subversion control.
+•Use Alienbrain and Perforce for version control.

 Rapid Eye Entertainment was a third party game developer for the PC.
 Sony Online Entertainment was the sole publisher for our projects.
 After 'Lords of Everquest' was shipped, Rapid Eye closed it's doors.
 I was originally brought on for a first person perspective MMO project.
 The project was abandoned and the team moved onto 'Lords of Everquest'.
 The title was an RTS spin off of Sony's Everquest Online franchise.
 I was tasked with concepting and creating most of the environment models we would need for the project.
 This included anything from small details, like rocks and trees, to keystone assets, like faction buildings.
 This was an extremely successful project, from a developers viewpoint.
 We shipped on-time with only a total team size of 14.